SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 12. Porcupine Flat

-Dates: July through mid October
+Dates open: July through early October

 Porcupine Flat is one of the more basic campgrounds in the Yosemite region.
 This means water comes from Porcupine Creek and no other facilities are on site.
 The campsite offers a rare opportunity to experience nature in this beautiful forest.